SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 Whether you are creating new documentation, or updating an existing topic, the steps are the same.

+One important detail to keep in mind is that the `develop` branch is used for staging documentation updates that will be published with the next release, while the `master` branch contains the "live", published documentation.
+When creating a new doc branch, or when creating a PR, it is important to think about whether your updates will be published with the next lib release (use the `develop` branch) or whether your updates will be published right away (use the `master` branch).

 1. Create a new issue (ticket) in the documentation repo: https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/issues

    **Tip:** If you have a related issue in the Spartacus repository, it is recommended that, in each ticket, you add a link to the other ticket.
 The normal GitHub shortcuts for linking to other tickets (#xx or GH-xx) do not work across different repositories, so use the full URL of the ticket.
 Even across different repositories, GitHub still tracks if the issue is open, merged, closed, etc.

 2. Create a new branch in the documentation repo.
 The branch naming convention is `doc/GH-issue-number`, where `GH-issue-number` refers to the GitHub issue you have created in the documentation repository.
 So if your new issue number is #42, for example, then you would name your new branch `doc/GH-42`.

+    If your doc update should be published with the next release of the Spartacus libraries, create your new doc branch from the `develop` branch.

+    If, on the other hand, your doc update should be published as soon as it is merged, create your new doc branch from the `master` branch.

 3. Create new documentation or update existing topics in the `_pages` folder.